sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/paris-day1/index.md

 spectacular.
 The sky were clear and there was a beautiful view in all directions.

-{{< figure
-      src="./images/eiffel-tower-2.jpg"
-      link="./images/eiffel-tower-2.jpg"
-      target="_blank"
+{{<figure
+  src="images/eiffel-tower-2.jpg"
-      title="The view from the Eiffel Tower"
-      caption="I now understand why people fall in love with Paris.
+  title="The view from the Eiffel Tower" caption="I now understand why people fall in love with Paris.
 The city is so beautiful!"
 >}}

 At this point, it was fairly late in the evening, and I headed back to the